ghdl/ghdl/doc/using/InvokingGHDL.rst

 	* an entity unit
 	* an entity unit followed by a name of an architecture unit

 Name of the units must be a simple name, without any dot.
-You can select the name of the `WORK` library with the :option:`--work=NAME` option, as described in ':ref:`GHDL:options`'.
-See section ':ref:`Top_entity`', for the restrictions on the root design of a hierarchy.
+You can select the name of the `WORK` library with the :option:`--work=NAME` option, as described in :ref:`GHDL:options`.
+See section :ref:`Top_entity`, for the restrictions on the root design of a hierarchy.

 * If the GCC/LLVM backend was enabled during the compilation of GHDL, the elaboration command creates an executable containing the code of the VHDL sources, the elaboration code and simulation code to execute a design hierarchy.
 The executable is created in the current directory and the the filename is the name of the primary unit, or for the latter case, the concatenation of the name of the primary unit, a dash, and the name of the secondary unit (or architecture).
 Option :option:`-o` followed by a filename can override the default executable filename.